SergioAlias/sporeflow/README.md

 5. If needed, modify `time`, `ncpus` and `memory` variables in `config/cluster_config.yml`.

 6. Classifier setup:
-   - **Fungi:** download a UNITE classfier in QIIME 2 format from [https://github.com/colinbrislawn/unite-train/releases](https://github.com/colinbrislawn/unite-train/releases).
+   - **Fungi (ITS):** download a UNITE classfier in QIIME 2 format from [https://github.com/colinbrislawn/unite-train/releases](https://github.com/colinbrislawn/unite-train/releases).
 We recommend using one of the following (remember to change the name accordingly in `config/config.yml`):
      - `unite_ver10_dynamic_all_04.04.2024-Q2-2024.2.qza`
      - `unite_ver10_99_all_04.04.2024-Q2-2024.2.qza`

+   - **Fungi, *Fusarium* (TEF1):** you can train your own classifier or download a pre-made one from [https://github.com/SergioAlias/fusariumid-train](https://github.com/SergioAlias/fusariumid-train).

    - **Bacteria:** download a SILVA classifier in QIIME 2 format from [https://resources.qiime2.org/](https://resources.qiime2.org/).
 We recommend using the SILVA 138 99% OTUs full-length sequences database (remember to change the name accordingly in `config/config.yml`).

 7. Run the following command to start the workflow: